gulcann/movie-app/README.md

 ## Which DI tools did you use and why did you choose that tool?

- I used Microsoft default dependency injection library.It is easy to use and yeterli.
+ I used Microsoft default dependency injection library.It is easy to use and enought for this project.

 ## Which auth mechanism did you use and why?

--
--
--
--
--
+Rest services are authorized with tokens.According to my research; ı can do with using jwt but ı can't cultivate this part to develop because of any experiment about it.

 ## How did you fix a “10 minute data update issue” without Windows Service?

 When client search any movie, service firstly goes to database if data is found, control the record date then